• Skip to primary navigation

 3. Remove from the fridge so that the sheets come to room temperature before using to reduce the risk of the sheets splitting.

-4. You will typically use a minimum of three filo sheets layered on top of each unless specified otherwise in your recipe.
+5. You will typically use three filo sheets layered on top of each unless specified otherwise in your recipe.

 What is filo pastry?